Skip to Content

 Instead of boarding a big boat for a Maui snorkeling tour, you get to paddle kayaks!
 The main goal is to get to Turtle Town to see lots of sea turtles, but you never know what other sea life you might spot!

-This excursion is 3 hours long and geared for kids ages 5 and older.
-It’s one of the top Maui kids’ activities.
+This 3-hour excursion is geared for kids ages 5 and older and is one of the top Maui kids’ activities.
 Check the latest rates and availability.

 SNORKELING

-On one of our trips to Maui, we went with extended family who wanted to do a snorkel cruise.
-Since I had a toddler with me, I did a ton of research to see which ones we could do.
+On one of our trips to Maui, we went with extended family who wanted to go on a snorkel cruise.
+Since I had a toddler with me, I did a lot of research to see which ones we could do.

 Maui has some great snorkeling spots!
 Photo credit: Hawaii Tourism Authority (HTA) / Tor Johnson

-I found the Four Winds Maui and it was awesome for toddlers!
+I found the Four Winds Maui, which was awesome for toddlers!
 They had floats with windows, so my toddler could lay on the board and “snorkel” without getting his face in the water.
 He LOVED it!
 And they had a water slide for the older kids!

 This Molokini Snorkel Cruise also looks amazing!
 Molokini is that little crescent-shaped island off the coast of Maui.